How to avoid contaminating your recycling bin

 - Remove textiles: the kerbsite recycling service does not accept textiles as they get caught up in the sorting machines and are easily spoiled when mixed with other materials in a bin.
 Textiles and shoes can be recycled at the household waste recycling centre or one of the recycle bring banks across the borough; alternatively, you can donate unwanted textiles to charity shops.

 - Keep food out: please don’t put food waste into the red or green recycling bin - even tiny amounts can spoil large batches of recyclable material.
-Use your black bin or home composter instead.
+Use your grey bin or home composter instead.

 - Check before you chuck: we know that it can be difficult to remember what does and doesn’t go into your bins, so check what goes in my bins.